backstage/backstage/plugins/incremental-ingestion-backend/README.md

 }
 ```

-`around` method is used for setup and teardown.
+`around` method is used for setup and tear-down.
 For example, if you need to create a client that will connect to the API, you would do that here.

 ```ts
 export class MyIncrementalEntityProvider implements IncrementalEntityProvider<Cursor, Context> {